Grassfarming

 Jerky needs no refrigeration and can be easily tucked into a pocket, purse,

-is made from the meat of grassfed animals, you're also getting superior
+made from the meat of grassfed animals, you're also getting superior nutritional

 If you're purchasing grassfed meat in quantity, consider

-do not specify the high temperatures necessary to eliminate the risk of
+not specify the high temperatures necessary to eliminate the risk of E. coli and

 Rapid Response Network.

-of five different suppliers in the Eat Wild
+five different suppliers in the Eat Wild Pastured

-Pastured Products Directory (Click on the directory and then use your
+Products Directory (Click on the directory and then use your browser to

-at Washington State University are feeding recycled restaurant grease
+Washington State University are feeding recycled restaurant grease to feedlot

-to feedlot cattle in an attempt to raise the CLA
+cattle in an attempt to raise the CLA levels of their

 or LA that is known to stimulate tumor growth.

-they will also have higher levels of the cancer-promoting LA, perhaps
+will also have higher levels of the cancer-promoting LA, perhaps canceling

 Comments: As long as researchers

-in animals, we will continue to have beef that is nutritionally inferior
+animals, we will continue to have beef that is nutritionally inferior in other

-in other areas.
-We will also be plagued with all the problems linked with
+areas.
+We will also be plagued with all the problems linked with the feedlot

-the feedlot industry including nutrient leaching, odor, diseased animals,
+industry including nutrient leaching, odor, diseased animals, and the indiscriminate

 Grassfed bison —